MysticMoonlight/EndlessMod/editions/libre-old.md

 # ⚠️ Notice: This version is now on Extended Support ⚠️ #
 As of 1.17 update of this modpack, this version will now be on Extended support until 1.18 releases.

-After 1.18 version is released, this mod will be marked as EOL(End-of-Life).
+After release of 1.18 version, this mod will be marked as EOL(End-of-Life) and no support will be given.

 No feature change will be made during extended support.